hashgraph/hedera-services/platform-sdk/docs/proposals/proposal-process.md

 When the proposal is ready for voting, take the following steps:

 1. Ensure all comments are resolved.
-2. Mark the PR as ready for review
+2. Mark the PR as `Ready for Review`
 3. Update the status of the PR in the [Platform Design Proposals](https://github.com/orgs/hashgraph/projects/73/views/1) board to `Voting`